Yami-no-karuro/Linear-Regression/readme.md

 Using **Gradients**, we update the **weight** and **bias** in each training step by the a small number, called the **Training Rate**.
 The **Traning Rate** is a small constant that controls how big each update step is.

+By iteratively adjusting the **weight** and **bias** based on the computed gradients, we minimize the ``cost()`` function and improve the accuracy of our predictions.
+This process is repeated for multiple training steps until the model converges to an optimal solution, meaning further adjustments result in minimal improvements.

+Once trained, the **Simple Linear Regression** Model can predict unknown values based on new input data.